 - health-related information collection for new students from the Enrollment Health Record and Physical Health Form (for physical education classes and gym users),

 - creation of students’ files with records and health-related data that are kept updated on Banner system based on the Student Enrollment Health Form.

-- appropriate arrangement, in collaboration with the Red Cross and the Education Department, for basic first aid and first-responder refresher training sessions,
+- appropriate arrangement for basic first aid and first-responder refresher training sessions,

 - provision of clinical clearance document based on immunization requirements set by LAU for all health professional students